DataONEorg/Education/_bestpractices/bestpractices/backup-your-data.md

 To avoid data loss, and to retain information held in earlier versions, it is valuable to back-up your data at frequent intervals and in multiple locations.

 ##Related Best Practices
--Create and document a data backup policy
+- Create and document a data backup policy
--Define the data model
+- Define the data model
--Identify suitable repositories for the data
+- Identify suitable repositories for the data

 ##Additional Information:
 http://en.wikipedia.org/wiki/Backup